Great Moments in Travel History – March 2015

 The St. Francis Hotel in San Francisco opened on March 21, 1904.
-Notable guests such as Theodore Roosevelt, Helen Keller, Woodrow Wilson, Charlie Chaplin, Ronald Reagan, and Queen Elizabeth II have all stayed at the California property.
-In 1954, the hotel became a Westin property, and is still in operation today as the Westin St. Francis.
+Notable individuals including Theodore Roosevelt, Helen Keller, Woodrow Wilson, Charlie Chaplin, Ronald Reagan, and Queen Elizabeth II have all stayed at the California property, which is in operation today as the Westin St. Francis.

 On March 10, 1910, William Boeing bought Heath’s Shipyard in Seattle, Washington.
 The shipyard, located on the Duwamish River, would become Boeing’s first airplane factory.

 Le Canard (the Duck), the first powered seaplane, made its debut flight at La Mède harbor in Martigues, France, on March 28, 1910.
-Invented by Henri Fabre, the aircraft flew a distance of about 1,600 feet at a maximum altitude of 7 feet over the water.
-The aircraft was described as resembling a giant dragonfly flying backward.
+Built by Henri Fabre, the aircraft flew a distance of about 1,600 feet (487 meters) at a maximum altitude of 7 feet (2 meters) over the water.

 On March 18, 1939, the Boeing Model 307 Stratoliner prototype crashed, killing all 10 people on board.
 The accident resulted in the formation of an expanded aerodynamic research group that placed more emphasis on pre-flight testing.

-On March 20, 1940, Boeing delivered Pan American Airways’ first Model 307 Stratoliners.
+On March 20, 1940, Boeing delivered Pan American Airways’ first Model 307 Stratoliner.
 The plane was the first commercial aircraft to have a pressurized cabin.

 The Boeing Dash 80 flew from Seattle to Baltimore, Maryland at an average speed of 612 mph on March 11, 1957.
 Only one of the aircraft was ever built.